HOLLYWOOD COMES TO THE METAVERSE AS DISPLAY SOCIAL, THUNDER STUDIOS, AND INFINITE REALITY COMBINE TO FORM A MULTI-BILLION DOLLAR METAVERSE ENTERTAINMENT COMPANY

 With their robust combined assets, the combined company is set to offer a unique combination of metaverse creation tools, an integrated social platform for creators, and a 150,000 square foot Los Angeles-based facility featuring virtual production capabilities, an esports arena, dedicated XR stage, and motion capture and volumetric stages.
 The immediate focus will be to develop web-based, open metaverse tools for creators to bring Hollywood-quality production value to content broadcast in and from the metaverse.

 Display Co-Founder and CEO John Acunto will continue as CEO of the combined companies, and Thunder Studios CEO Rodric David will serve as President.
 The broader Infinite Reality leadership team is set to include Elliott Jobe as Chief Innovation Officer, O.D.
-Welch as Chief Operating Officer and Helix Wolfson as Head of Production, who will join the Display Social executive team, Sean Cross as Co-Founder and President, Global Business Development and Revenue, Scot Weisberg as Co-Founder and Chief Financial Officer, Eric Cohen as Executive Vice President, Amy Savo as Chief Technology Officer, Chris Emme as Chief Revenue Officer.
+Welch as Chief Operating Officer and Helix Wolfson as Head of Production, who will join the Display Social executive team, Sean Cross as Co-Founder and President, Global Business Development and Revenue, Scot Weisberg as Co-Founder and Chief Financial Officer, Eric Cohen as Executive Vice President, Amy Savo as Chief Technology Officer, Chris Emme as Chief Revenue Officer, and Chris Johnson, Chief Creative Officer.

 "This is one of the biggest metaverse mergers to date, bringing together social media that pays the creative community, the most amazing team of metaverse builders from Infinite Reality, and the top independent production studio in California," says John Acunto, Co-Founder and CEO of Display.
 "This business combination will create a disruption not seen in decades, and we intend to quickly become a market leader in all things social and metaverse.
 The announcements made by industry leaders in this space about the future of social and the metaverse always fail to mention how they intend to pay the creators and communities that will build the future of the metaverse.
 The creative community is built into the fabric of our companies and its leadership."